dsavoia/runnerbeatnuproguelike/README.md

 * 01 / 05 / 17

-Now it is possible to buy items from the store, but the inventory is not updating yet.
+ - Now it is possible to buy items from the store, but the inventory is not updating yet.
 The changes were made mainly on Shop.cs

+* 01 / 05 / 17

+ - Implemented the buy and sell mechanics for weapons, consumables and inventory items.
+The chances were mainly done inthe Shop.cs class and in the Town Scene.